slevithan/oniguruma-to-es/README.md

 ## ✅ Supported features

 Following are the supported features by target.
-ES2024 and ESNext have the same emulation capabilities, although resulting regex patterns and flags might differ.
+Targets `ES2024` and `ESNext` have the same emulation capabilities, although resulting regexes might differ (though not in the strings they match).

 Notice that nearly every feature has at least subtle differences from JavaScript.
 Some features and sub-features listed as unsupported can be added in future versions, but some are not emulatable with native JavaScript regexes.
 Unsupported features throw an error.